conorbrandon/ts-dynamodb/README.md

 ### `*PE` methods

-While the `createStrict*Item` methods slightly simplify the operation for the caller, sometimes you want to be able to _completely_ abstract away the creation of complex parameters (especially helpful for `query`).
+Sometimes you want to be able to _completely_ abstract away the creation of complex parameters (especially helpful for `query`).
 However, you may still want to provide the caller with the **option** of passing a `ProjectionExpression` if they only require certain item attributes.

 `TypesafeDocumentClientv2` provides modified versions of `get`, `query`, `queryAll`, `queryItem`, `scan`, and `scanAll` with this functionality.
 Each produces the same output as it's regular version, simply append `PE` to the method name.
 The syntax for passing input params is slightly different however.
 Each of the `*PE` methods does not permit passing the `ProjectionExpression` directly in the params object.
 Instead, call the method with the normal params, minus `ProjectionExpression`, in the first parameter and then pass the actual `ProjectionExpression` in the second parameter.